Our History of Rehabilitation Care

 After it was determined in 1970 that the Salem Hospital for Contagious Diseases needed to be rebuilt, the Dr. J. Robert Shaughnessy Rehabilitation Hospital/Dr. Israel Kaplan Public Health Center is dedicated in Salem.
 It becomes known over time as Shaughnessy-Kaplan Rehabilitation Hospital and is formally renamed in 1981.

-The work of Josiah A. Spaulding and other civic leaders lead to the opening of Massachusetts Rehabilitation Hospital, after Congress passed Medicare providing benefits for inpatient rehabilitation to all citizens for the first time.
+The work of Josiah A. Spaulding and other civic leaders lead to the opening of Massachusetts Rehabilitation Hospital, after Congress passed Medicare provisions providing benefits for inpatient rehabilitation to all citizens for the first time.

-The hospital in The Willows burns and is rebuilt in 1860 as the Salem Hospital for Contagious Diseases.
+The hospital in The Willows burns down and is rebuilt in 1860 as the Salem Hospital for Contagious Diseases.

 The hospital in Great Pasture for inoculations for small pox is destroyed and rebuilt soon after in the lower part of The Neck, now known as The Willows.